bsweger/ml-service-demo/README.md

     cd serve
     ```

-2. Make sure you're in the `serve` virtual environment created above:
+2. Create a Docker [image](https://docs.docker.com/get-started/overview/#images) (essentially, a "template" that describes how to build and run the API application).
+The `build` command references the project's [Dockerfile](Dockerfile) to create the image and store it locally.

     ```bash
-    source .venv/bin/activate
+    docker build -t <your docker registry>/forecasting-service:latest .
     ```

-3. Navigate to the directory that contains the FastAPI application:
+    For example: `docker build -t janeway/forecasting-service:latest .`

+    Running this command for the first time will take a few minutes, as Docker pulls a Python base image from Docker Hub and installs the project's dependencies.

+    When the build completes, you can see the image on your local machine: `docker images`.

+3. Push a copy of the local image to a docker registry (_e.g._, Docker Hub):

     ```bash
-    cd src
+    docker push <your docker registry>/forecasting-service:latest
     ```

-4. Start the FastAPI server:
+    For example: `docker push janeway/forecasting-service:latest`

+    The [registry](https://docs.docker.com/get-started/overview/#docker-registries) is where your local Kubernetes cluster will get the image and use it to deploy [containers](https://docs.docker.com/get-started/overview/#containers) that run the API service.

+### Deploying the API service via a local Kubernetes cluster (using minikube)

+Once the API's Docker image is available in a registry, you can use it to create a Kubernetes deployment.
+This demo project uses miniube to run a Kubernetes cluster on your local machine.

+1. Modify the project's Kubernetes manifest [direct-kube-deploy.yaml](direct-kube-deploy.yaml):

+    * Replace `<your image location>` with the location of you image you pushed to a Docker registry in the previous section.
+    * **Optional**: if you're using a private Docker registry, [create a secret that allows Kubernetes/minikube to access it](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/), and add that secret name to the `imagePullSecrets` section of the manifest.

+2. Start minikube (this can take a few minutes):

     ```bash
-    uvicorn app:app --host 127.0.01 --port 8080 --reload
+    minikube start
     ```

+3. Create the Kubernetes deployment and service as specified the project's Kubernetes manifest:

+    ```bash
+    kubectl apply -f direct-kube-deploy.yaml
+    ```

+8. Open a tunnel that will allow the Kubernetes service to access the host machine:

+    ```bash
+    minikube tunnel
+    ```

-5. In a browser, access the "healthcheck" route to verify that the API can access the MLflow tracking server: http://localhost:8080/health/
+9. You should now be able to access the API!
+In a browser, access the "healthcheck" route to verify that the API can access the MLflow tracking server: http://localhost:8080/health/

-6. Request a forecast from one of the production models created above:
+10. Request a forecast from one of the production models created above:

     ```bash
     curl --request POST --location \